apify/apify-docs/sources/platform/actors/running/tasks.md

 ## Configure

-You can set up your task's input under the **Input and options** tab.
+You can set up your task's input under the **Input** tab.
 A task's input configuration works just like an Actor's.
 After all, it's just a copy of an Actor you can pre-configure for a specific scenario.
 You can use either JSON or the visual input UI.

 ![Apify task configuration](./images/tasks/create-task-configure.png)